Universal bound on microwave dissipation in superconducting circuits: Supplementary Materials

 In the localized regime, the dissipation mechanism becomes strongly frequency-dependent, as illustrated in Supplementary Materials Fig.~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}.
-However, it seems likely that in many relevant devices the driving frequency $\omega$ is large enough to ionize localized states directly, i.e., $\omega > E_g - E_C \sim \varepsilon_T$.
-As a result, the dissipation is again described by Eq.~\eqref{eq:sigma-1_Mattis-Bardeen}, but with a quasiparticle density that becomes universal in units of $\xi_0^{-3}$ (see Eq.~\eqref{eq:stationary-concentration_main-eq_2}).
-This is sufficient to explain the quality factors of the best dirty thin-film resonators in Fig.~\ref{fig1}.
+However, it seems likely that in many relevant devices the driving frequency $\omega$ is large enough to ionize localized states directly, i.e., $\omega>E_{g}-E_{C}\sim\varepsilon_{T}$.
+As a result, the dissipation is again described by Eq.~\eqref{eq:sigma-1_Mattis-Bardeen}, but with a universal quasiparticle density (see Eq.~\eqref{eq:stationary-concentration_main-eq_2}).

-An important note concerns the relation between $\sigma_1$ and the quality factor $Q$, given by
+An important note concerns the relation between $\sigma_{1}$ and the quality factor $Q$, given by:

-where $\alpha$ is the kinetic inductance fraction $\alpha = L_{K}/(L_K + L_g)$ where $L_g$ is the geometric inductance.
-Its value depends on the device geometry and material parameters, with $\alpha \approx 1$ for dirty superconductors and $\alpha \sim 2\omega\lambda/c \ll 1$ in the clean limit, where $\lambda$ is the London penetration depth.
-Nonetheless, some dirty superconductors with $l \ll \xi_0$ may still have a large enough superfluid density to yield small $\alpha$, as in the TiN samples of Ref.~\citep{Richardson2020} (see Supplementary Materials Table~I).
+where $\alpha$ is the kinetic inductance fraction $\alpha=L_{K}/(L_{K}+L_{g})$, and $L_{g}$ is the geometric inductance~\citep{Zmuidzinas12}.
+The value of $\alpha$ depends on the device geometry and material parameters, with $\alpha\approx1$ for dirty superconductors and $\alpha\sim2\omega\lambda/c\ll1$ in the clean limit, where $\lambda$ is the London penetration depth.
+Nonetheless, some dirty superconductors with $l\ll\xi_{0}$ may still have a large enough superfluid density to yield small $\alpha$, as in the TiN samples of Ref.~\citep{Richardson2020} (see Supplementary Materials Table~I).

-As the frequency is lowered below $\omega < \varepsilon_T$, direct ionization is no longer allowed, resulting in a rapid increase in the quality factor.
-Residual dissipation in this regime may arise from other mechanisms illustrated in Supplementary Materials Figs.~\ref{fig:qp_dissip-mechanisms}d-f and~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}.
-While these mechanisms remain poorly understood, they are unlikely to yield $\sigma_1$ values larger than those associated with direct ionization.
+As the frequency is lowered below $\omega<\varepsilon_{T}$, direct ionization is no longer allowed, resulting in a rapid increase in the quality factor.
+Residual dissipation in this regime may arise from other mechanisms illustrated in Supplementary Materials Figs.~\ref{fig:qp_dissip-mechanisms}\textbf{d-f} and~\ref{fig:nonequil-qp-dissip_types_qualitative-diag}.
+While these mechanisms remain poorly understood, they are unlikely to yield $\sigma_{1}$ values larger than those associated with direct ionization, as we show below.

 A notable example is the excitation of localized quasiparticles between discrete bound states within a single potential well --effectively forming a two-level system (TLS)-- as proposed in Ref.~\citep{DeGraaf20} for clean superconductors (see Supplementary Materials Fig.~\ref{fig:qp_dissip-mechanisms}\textbf{d}).
 In subsec.~\ref{subsec:Localized-qp_clean-limit_coherent-TLS}, we estimate the corresponding quality factor, which turns out to be much larger than that associated with direct ionization.